rbardini/resumed/examples/with-pdf-export/README.md

 # PDF export example

-This example shows how to use Resumed with [Puppeteer](https://pptr.dev/) to export a resume to PDF.
+This example shows how to use Resumed with [Puppeteer](https://pptr.dev/) to manually export a resume to PDF.

 ## How to use